nshulman/ApigeeAuthProvider/README.md

 sfdx force:source:convert -d temp/ --packagename ApigeeAuthProvider<br/>
 sfdx force:mdapi:deploy -d temp/ -u "sandbox_username" -l RunSpecifiedTests -r ApigeeAuthProviderTest<br/>

+## Nathan's Mods:
+- Updated API to 55
+- Removed deprecated tags that fail deployment
+- Added support for using an optional Named Credential to store encrypted, hidden Client Secret value

 ## FAQ
 When configuring the AuthProvider, make sure that you set Name and URL Suffix to the same value!
 If you don't then you must override the Callback URL.
 See https://github.com/bobbywhitesfdc/ApigeeAuthProvider/issues/1